 - Does the bike have rim or disc brakes and

 - Have you requested specialized components?

 If you have an iPhone charging case that you need to attach to your bike, that could also take some time, but they are well worth the wait.
 There’s nothing worse than heading out for a long ride, and your iPhone battery runs dry.
 You can make that a thing of the past by purchasing a compatible iPhone charging case to ensure you never lose all your critical ride data again.
-Use your iPhone wireless charger with a bike phone mount to keep your phone secure and within view on your rides.
+Use an iPhone charging case with a bike phone mount to be able to keep your phone within view on your rides.

 If you are thinking about assembling your bike, you will need to ensure you have the correct tools.
 If you don't have the tools, you'll need to purchase them, and just a brief warning, they cost an arm and a leg.